 IR35 update: Off-payroll working rules changes – why you need to act now

-IR35 off-payroll working rules will now finally become law for medium and large-sized private companies on 6 April 2021, following its previous postponement due to the impact of COVID-19.
+IR35 update – the IR35 off-payroll working rules finally became law for medium and large-sized private companies on 6 April 2021, following its previous postponement due to the impact of COVID-19.
 This will leave many private companies that employ contractors liable to pay their tax and national insurance contributions from this date.

-Our advice is to act now and assess your working practices to protect your company and avoid any backdated demands for payments and fines for delays and late submissions.
+If you haven’t already addressed this, our advice is to act as soon as possible in assessing your working practices to protect your company and avoid any backdated demands for payments and fines for delays and late submissions.

 What are IR35 Off-payroll Working Rules?